leezer3/OpenBVE-Documentation-Hugo/content/en/routes/xml/dynamicbackground/_index.md

 An object based background may also be used.
 With these, the specified object is rendered with it's **0,0,0** co-ordinate centered upon the camera center.

-Only **.b3d , .csv and .x** files with no animation are supported.
-No transition effects or other attributes are supported.

 A sample XML is shown below:

 {{< textarea >}}